mpolacek/lists/1001-albums.md

 - [ ] 610.
 Introducing the Hardline According to Terence Trent D'Arby
 - [X] 611.
 The Pogues - If I Should Fall From Grace With God (1988)
 - [ ] 612.
 Leonard Cohen - I'M Your Man (1988)
-- [ ] 613.
-Fisherman's Blues - The Waterboys
+- [X] 613.
+The Waterboys - Fisherman's Blues
 - [ ] 614.
 Fishbone - Truth and Soul (1988)
 - [ ] 615.
 Everything but the Girl - Idlewild (1988)
 - [ ] 616.
 Living Colour - Vivid